VENAVER

 What do the trip fees include?

 The trip fee covers food, lodging, transportation, and any program fees associated with the specific experience.
-If you have any other questions or would like more information, please feel free to contact Ms. Hanshew in the LSLO or email her at ehanshew@cbhs-sacramento.org
+The fees cover everything except souvenirs or other personal items purchased.
+If you have any other questions or would like more information, please feel free to contact Ms. Hanshew in the LSLO or email her at ehanshew@cbhs-sacramento.org.

 Components of VENAVER: